learn-co-curriculum/learn_review/README.md

-# Readability Score
+# Learn Create

-This gem is in development and may be error prone.
+This gem is designed to aid in the creation of learn lessons.

 Readability Score is a command line wrapper for the [Odyssey](https://github.com/cameronsutter/odyssey) gem that allows for simple